“Inflation is taxation without legislation.”

 At the same time, long-term investments in cash-flow properties are open to the risks arising from the increase of interest rates – as debt financing becomes more expensive, the equity returns would probably suffer (at least in the short term).

 Crowdfunded real estate investments

-Crowdfunded real estate investments are usually short term investments that have constantly provided investors with high single-digit or low double-digit return rates, even for the well-secured secured loans.
+Crowdfunded real estate investments are usually short-term investments that have constantly provided investors with high single-digit or low double-digit return rates, even for well-secured secured loans.
 Consider switching a part of your savings to the mortgage-secured crowdfunded investments provided by real estate crowdfunding platforms like Crowdestate.

 Gold and crypto

 Some people like to switch to gold and crypto assets, seeing them as a hedge against inflation.
 However, you should keep in mind that neither gold or crypto are not producing any cash returns, their current value is completely driven by the speculative supply and demand.

 Doing nothing and waiting until the central banks will manage to get inflation under control is probably the worst action plan today.
 Investing is likely to produce better returns than simply leaving savings sitting in cash.
 Every investor should take active steps to protect their hard-earned savings from inflation and rebalance their portfolio to assets that perform well in the inflationary environment.